 Tyler Colvin Contract Information:

-Signed with the Giants in February of 2014.
+Signed a minor-league contract with the Dodgers in February of 2018.

 To instantly reveal our fantasy analysis of every player – including Tyler Colvin – simply subscribe now.